-Maja Daruwala has for the past ten years been the executive director of the Commonwealth Human Rights Initiative (CHRI).
-An international non-governmental organization, it is headquartered in New Delhi with offices in London, UK and Accra, Ghana.
+For over ten years, Maja Daruwala has been the executive director of the Commonwealth Human Rights Initiative (CHRI), an international non-governmental organization headquartered in New Delhi with offices in London, UK and Accra, Ghana.

 A barrister by training, Daruwala has conceptualized and edited reports targeted at the Commonwealth Heads of Government on poverty, the right to information, and police accountability.
 She continues to produce a body of journalistic work, including a television documentary on prisoners and rights and governance issues in the region.